 - visual changes that can be experienced as blurred vision, blind spots, floaters, flashes of light, tunnel vision, or wavy lines

 Of all the phases in a migraine attack, the headache phase could be the most disabling.
 Although titled the headache phase, the symptoms are not only related to the head but can also include other parts of the body.
-Here are few other characteristics that can be involved with the headache phase of a migraine:
+Furthermore, other characteristics of the headache phase may involve:

 - headache that is typically localized to one side of the head (though it can shift from side to side or be on both sides), throbbing or pulsating, lasts between 4 and 72 hours, and is made worse by physical activity.